California Free LLC Formations until June 2023

 California Articles of Organization (Form LLC-1) – You’ll need to hire a Registered Agent Service for #3.
 You can list the LLC as being Manager-managed for #4.
 And you’ll want an LLC filing company, or someone else, to sign as the LLC Organizer and to enter their information on the Cover Sheet.

-California Statement of Information (Form LLC-12) – You can list the New Mexico LLC as the Manager in #5.
-Leave #8 blank.
-Have an LLC filing company sign the form and enter their information on the Cover Sheet.
+California Statement of Information – You can list the New Mexico LLC as the Manager.
+Have an LLC filing company submit the online filing and enter their information.

 Leave a comment or question